 Thus, in Ireland, the clergy has complete authority over a people which recognises no authority but the clerical,-a situation very different from the case in which the clergy, united to an absolute monarch, is strictly kept within the limits of its spiritual influence, and from that where united to an aristocracy it has no political strength, but divided and unpopular.
 Here the Catholic clergy possesses a double authority over the priesthood, and exercises it alone.
 It is thus that a religious body, which we sometimes see the supporter of princes or the ally of privileged corporations, is in Ireland one of the most potent elements of liberty and democracy.
+[Back to Table of Contents]

+Sect.
+IV.-

-SECT.
-IV.- The Presbyterians.
+The Presbyterians.